hanami/controller/README.md

 require 'hanami/controller'
 require 'hanami/action/cache'

+module Controllers::Articles
-class HttpCacheController
+  class Show
     include Hanami::Action
     include Hanami::Action::Cache

     expires 60, :public, max_age: 600 # => Expires: Sun, 03 Aug 2014 17:47:02 GMT, Cache-Control: public, max-age=600

     def call(params)
       # ...
     end
   end
+end
 ```

 ### Conditional Get

-According to HTTP specification, conditional GETs provide a way for web servers to inform clients that the response to a GET request hasn't change since the last request returning a Not Modified header (304).
+According to HTTP specification, _Conditional GET_ provide a way for web servers to inform clients that the response to a GET request hasn't change since the last request returning a Not Modified response (304).

-Passing the HTTP_IF_NONE_MATCH (content identifier) or HTTP_IF_MODIFIED_SINCE (timestamp) headers allows the web server define if the client has a fresh version of a given resource.
+Passing the `HTTP_IF_NONE_MATCH` (content identifier) or `HTTP_IF_MODIFIED_SINCE` (timestamp) headers allows the web server define if the client has a fresh version of a given resource.

 You can easily take advantage of Conditional Get using `#fresh` method: